epfl-lara/cs320/labs/labs_06.md

 ## Project Orientation

-**Deadline: TBD**
+**Deadline: Thursday December 9th**

 We will try to inform you about the project assignment as soon as possible.
-To give you a chance to validate your understanding of the project and what\'s expected of you, we will offer dedicated slots during the project sessions next week.
-Before you join, you should think about the following questions
+We ask you to be **proactive** and validate with the assistants your understanding of the project goals and the expectations of the end product.
+Think about the following questions and feel free to ask the assistants about them:

 -   What are the features you will add to the compiler/language?
 -   What would be some (short) programs highlighting the use of these features?
 -   What changes might be required in each compiler phase and/or what new phases would you add?
 (Very roughly)

-**TODO: define slots**

 ## Project Presentation

 You will present your idea during the lab sessions on the last regular week of the semester (Dec 16th/22nd/23rd).
-We\'ll announce the concrete schedule of presentations at a later point.
+We'll announce the concrete schedule of presentations at a later point.
 [Instructions on what and how to present your project can be found here.](labs06_material/presentation.md)